jiehlarae/profile-card-component/README.md

 ### What I learned

 This challenge was pretty straightforward and short.
 The background image part could be a bit tricky, especially if you're not that familiar with using multiple background images and their properties.
-Furthermore, the user image proved to be somewhat perplexing.
-The user image also threw me off a bit; I might have overanalyzed it, but I managed to get it to work by using a "margin-top" instead of messing with the "position" property.
+Furthermore, the user image also threw me off a bit; I might have overanalyzed it, but I managed to get it to work by using a "margin-top" instead of messing with the "position" property.

 ```css
 .card-text img {